medibloc/vc-java/README.md

 import org.medibloc.vc.model.Presentation;
 import org.medibloc.vc.verifiable.VerifiablePresentation;

-// This example assumes that you already have a public key.
+// This example assumes that you already have a public key and a serialized VerifiablePresentation (JWT).
 // In the future, we will introduce the feature that resolves a public key from a DID document.
-VerifiablePresentation vp = ...;
+VerifiablePresentation vp = new JwtVerifiablePresentation(jwt);
 PublicKey publicKey = ...;

 Presentation presentation = vp.verify(publicKey);